Skip to main content

 Public API rule on slices

-Inside a slice, the code could be organized very liberally, and that doesn't pose any issues as long as the slice provides a good public API.
+Inside a slice, the code could be organized in any way that you want.
+That doesn't pose any issues as long as the slice provides a good public API for other slices to use it.
 This is enforced with the public API rule on slices:

 Every slice (and segment on layers that don't have slices) must contain a public API definition.